Energetic furazan–triazoles with high thermal stability and low sensitivity: facile synthesis, crystal structures and energetic properties†

-The crystal stacking has significant implications for the properties of energetic materials, especially molecular stability.
-A series of furazan–triazole energetic compounds with diverse crystal stacking were synthesized through a facile procedure.
+Crystal stacking has significant implications for the properties of energetic materials, especially molecular stability.
+A series of furazan–triazole energetic compounds with diverse crystal stacking forms were synthesized through a facile procedure.
 All new compounds were characterized by NMR spectroscopy, IR spectroscopy, elemental analysis, and differential scanning calorimetry (DSC).
-Single crystal X-ray analysis indicated that compounds 2a and 2c show face-to-face stacking while compounds 3 and 3a exhibit wavelike stacking as a result of planar furazan–triazole skeleton.
+Single crystal X-ray diffraction analysis indicated that compounds 2a and 2c show face-to-face stacking, while compounds 3 and 3a exhibit wave-like stacking as a result of their planar furazan–triazole skeleton.
 Furthermore, on the basis of single-crystal data, noncovalent interactions were analyzed to comprehensively study their structure–property relationships.
-The compound 2b are highly stable, including a decomposition temperature of 324 °C, an impact sensitivity of > 40J, and friction sensitivity of > 360J, and thereby demonstrate the potential applications as a heat-resistant and insensitive explosive.
-Whereas 3b with its superior detonation velocity (9114 m s−1) and pressure (35.8 GPa) and favorable stability (Td = 226 °C, IS = 20 J, FS = 280 N), exhibits performances superior to those of RDX.
-This work put insights on the combination of molecular design and crystal stacking for generating new energetic materials.
+Compound 2b is highly stable, exhibiting a decomposition temperature of 324 °C, an impact sensitivity of >40 J, and a friction sensitivity of >360 J, thereby demonstrating its potential application as a heat-resistant and insensitive explosive.
+Meanwhile, 3b with its superior detonation velocity (9114 m s−1) and pressure (35.8 GPa) and favorable stability (Td = 226 °C, IS = 20 J, FS = 280 N), exhibits a performance superior to that of RDX.
+This work provides insights into the combination of molecular design and crystal stacking for generating new energetic materials.